mozmeao/platform-docs/docs/attribution/0001-analytics.md

 #### Enhanced Event Measurement

-Pageviews, scrolls, video events, and outbound link clicks are being collected using GA4's [enhanced event measurement](https://support.google.com/analytics/answer/9216061).
+Pageviews, scrolls, video events, and outbound link clicks are being collected using GA's [enhanced event measurement](https://support.google.com/analytics/answer/9216061).

 Some form submissions are also being collected but newsletter signups are not [(see bug #13348)](https://github.com/mozilla/bedrock/issues/13348) .
 They are instead being tracked with the `newsletter_subscribe` event.